-For this kind of terminal, our solution is based on the LMA delegating a unique prefix (or set of prefixes) per interface (as in plain PMIPv6).
+For the case of this type of terminal, our solution is based on the LMA delegating a unique prefix (or set of prefixes) per interface (as in plain PMIPv6).
 The LMA performs flow-based routing while the MN is able to process received packets at any of its interfaces, thanks to the use of the weak host model.